 But what type of glued existed back then?

-Can a glued violin be opened for repairs and withstand differences of hygrometry and temperature (dilatation) and vibrations?
+Can a glued violin be opened for repairs and withstand differences in hygrometry and temperature (dilatation) and vibrations?

 The violin is roughly made of 70 parts.
 Most of them are glued together.